postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 In the bottom left corner of the editor, you can select the format of your message: **Text**, **JSON**, **XML**, **HTML**, or **Binary**.
 If you select **Binary**, you can then select **Base64** or **Hexadecimal**.
 The editor has syntax highlighting according to the selected format.
 You can also select **{}** to beautify JSON, XML, or HTML messages.

-When you have finished composing your message, Select **Send**.
-The sent message will remain in the window, in case you want to change it and re-send.
+When you have finished composing your message, select **Send**.
+The sent message will remain in the window, in case you want to change it and re-send, or save it.

 ### Saving messages